(lightly revised 13 July 2025)

-This article by the investor Claire Barnes of Apollo Investment Management highlights an interesting property of compound growth in any quantity which forms part of a finite whole.
+This article by the investor Claire Barnes of Apollo Investment Management highlights an interesting property of compound growth at a fixed percentage rate, in any quantity which forms part of a finite whole.
 In summary, the point is this.
 Suppose urban land area + rural land area = 1 (ie a finite land area), and assume urban land area grows at a constant percentage rate (in line with the ‘economic growth’ universally sought by governments).
 Then it follows that rural land area doesn’t just decline, it declines at an accelerating percentage rate.

 Claire’s illustration copied below shows the case where rural land is initially 85% of the total, urban land is 15%, and urban land grows at 5% per annum.
 On these parameters, the rural land is extinguished after about 38 years.